CROSSLINK: Cross-habitat linkages between stream and riparian habitats

 Introduction

-Stream-riparian networks are key components of green and blue infrastructure (GBI) that underpin landscape integrity by transporting nutrients, regulating floods, buffering human impacts and supplying fresh water.
-Unfortunately, stream-riparian networks are also subject to multiple human pressures (e.g,. from hydropower and agriculture) that affect longitudinal and lateral connectivity, driving habitat and diversity losses, threatening ecosystem services, and causing stakeholder conflicts.
-Thus, there is a pressing need to understand the importance of connectivity within these networks, and to apply this understanding in managing stream-riparian GBI for both natural values and societal needs.
+Stream-riparian networks are key components of green and blue infrastructure (GBI) that underpin landscape integrity by transporting nutrients, regulating floods, buffering human impacts, and supplying fresh water.
+Unfortunately, stream-riparian networks are also subject to multiple human pressures (e.g. from hydropower and agriculture) that affect longitudinal and lateral connectivity, driving habitat and diversity losses, threatening ecosystem services, and causing stakeholder conflicts.
+Thus, understanding the importance of connectivity within these networks, and applying this understanding in managing stream-riparian GBI for both natural values and societal needs is essential.

-1. evaluate how the extent, spatial arrangement, and connectivity of riparian-stream GBI affects biodiversity, ecosystem functioning, ecosystem services, and resilience indicators in forested, urban and rural settings, and
+CROSSLINK aimed to evaluate how the extent, spatial arrangement, and connectivity of riparian-stream GBI affects biodiversity, ecosystem functioning, ecosystem services, and resilience indicators in forested, urban and rural settings.

 Facts: